Krappa322/arcdps_unofficial_extras_releases/README.md

 # ArcDPS Unofficial Extras
-Provides arcdps addons with additional information arcdps does not provide, namely:
+This addon does nothing on its own.
+Instead, it provides other installed arcdps addons with additional information arcdps does not provide, namely:
 - When players leave or join the party/squad
 - What role a player has in the squad
 - What subgroup a player is in